Spindlyskit/rotom-discord-bot/README.md

  * Screenshots and/or gifs, if necessary

 ## Credits
- * [Zarel's PokemonShowdown](https://github.com/Zarel/Pokemon-Showdown), Provides the databases the bot parses and heavily inspires the features.
+ * [Zarel's Pokemon Showdown](https://github.com/Zarel/Pokemon-Showdown), Provides the databases the bot parses and heavily inspires the features.